You wont believe some of these different types of yoga and their benefits.

 Manju Pattabhi Jois could easily become a success at any intentional, big city yoga franchise, but he’s not interested in the bright lights, instead he’s touring smaller studios.

-So far from accepting just any old student, to be enrolled in Manju Pattabhi Jois’ yoga training, you need “To have had a relationship with him personally, or with his father,” says Tina James, owner of Loka Yoga in Whistler BC Canada.
+So far from accepting just any old student, to be enrolled in Manju Pattabhi Jois’ training, you need “To have had a relationship with him personally, or with his father,” says Tina James, owner of Loka in Whistler BC Canada.
 “He’s been offered lots of money and turned it down.
 He just sticks with his long-term students.”

 The son of the founder of the Ashtanga school of yoga, Pahhabhi Jois, Manju Jois has lived in the U.S since 1975, carrying on his father’s work—work which has included training Sting, Madonna and other celebrities.

-What is this old-school Yoga guru’s take on the new style of Yoga teaching?
+What is this old-school guru’s take on the new style of Yoga teaching?
 “The tradition is lost,” says Jois.
-“Everybody is beginning their own style of Yoga and the traditions of Yoga are being lost.
+“Everybody is beginning their own style of Yoga and the traditions of are being lost.
 My goal is to keep tradition alive.”

 Leave a comment and remember to subscribe to our newsletter.